mmalekzadeh/privacy-preserving-bandits/README.md

 Accepted for the Third Conference on Machine Learning and Systems (MLSys 2020), March, 2020.
 ```
 ## Note:
-To reproduce the results of the paper, you just need to run codes in the `experiments` folder.
+* To reproduce the results of the paper, you just need to run codes in the `experiments` folder.
+* Multi-Lable datasets will be automatically downloaded for the firs time.
+* For criteo dataset, in the first time, use the script `experiments/Criteo/criteo_dataset/create_datasets.ipynb`

 ### All you need to begin with:
 #### 1: Run `1_build_an_encoder.ipynb`.